leonfoliveira/forseti/docs/docs/index.md

-# Judge Platform
+# Forseti Judge Platform

 A comprehensive, production-ready platform for running secure and scalable competitive programming contests.

 ## Overview

-Judge is a fullstack distributed system designed to manage competitive programming contests in secure, offline environments.
+Forseti Judge is a fullstack distributed system designed to manage competitive programming contests in secure, offline environments.
 With features for isolated code execution, real-time judging, leaderboards, and contest administration, it operates entirely without internet connectivity once deployed.
 Built with modern technologies and deployed using Docker Swarm, it provides a robust, self-contained solution for contests of any scale—from small educational events to large-scale competitions with hundreds of participants.

 ### Key Features